anna-schneider/Furtunately/README.md

 ### Overview

 Fortunately is a fortune-telling app.
-A player can either choose from a selection of topics to ask a question, or submit their own custom question.
+A player can choose from a selection of topics to ask a question about that topic in their present or their future.
 The player will then see their results along with their lucky numbers.

 ### Wireframes